Leo-U/Hangman/README.md

 The single responsibility principle states that every class, module, or function/method in a program should only be doing one thing.

-I attempted to follow the single responsibility principle by making the methods in the `Game` class perform one task each, and by separating the save/load game functionality, the dictionary functionality, and the gameplay functionality into different classes/modules.
+I followed the single responsibility principle by making the methods in the `Game` class perform one task each, and by separating the save/load game functionality, the dictionary functionality, and the gameplay functionality into different classes/modules.
 One could argue that it would be a good idea to also separate the display functionality into a separate class, but that has not been done.

 #### Inheritance